openpolis/geojson-italy/README.md

 Latest upgrade: june 2019

-## Topojson limits generation procedure
+## Limits generation procedure
-All topojson files can be generated, starting from the original `oc_comuni.geo.json`, or another similar in format, produced by you.
+All files can be generated, starting from the original `oc_comuni.geo.json`, or another similar in format, produced by you.

 As a *prerequisite*, install the [mapshaper client](https://github.com/mbloch/mapshaper)

-The `oc_comuni.geo.json` file is a [geojson](https://geojson.org/) file, with a single layer:
+The `oc_comuni.geo.json` file is a geojson file, with a single layer:
 - comuni (`cod_com`, `cod_pro`, `cod_reg`, `denominazione`)

 ### Transformation into simplified topojson